Connecting the world and beyond

 Cell broadcast early warning system

 Today's digital growth presents new opportunities to reach billions of people faster and more effectively, whether before, during or after disasters.
-According to ITU's Facts and Figures 2024, today 97.9 per cent of the world's population is covered by a mobile network and 4 out of 5 people own a mobile phone.
+According to ITU Facts and Figures 2025, today 99 per cent of the world's population is covered by a mobile network and 4 out of 5 people own a mobile phone.
 This makes mobile networks an incredibly powerful communication technology to alert populations about an imminent hazard.

-The EW4All Executive Action Plan calls for the promotion and implementation of geo-located mobile-based early warning services using cell broadcast (CB) and/or location-based short message service (LB-SMS), a critical element for alert warning dissemination and communication.
+The EW4All Executive Action Plan calls for the promotion and implementation of geo-located mobile-based early warning services using cell broadcast (CB), a critical element for alert warning dissemination and communication.
+With progress and innovation in technology, ITU sees investments in CB as a strategic and future-proof climate adaptation measure to save lives.

 What is cell broadcast and how does it work?

-Cell broadcast is a method of simultaneously sending short messages to multiple mobile phone users within a defined geographic area.
-It can reach a very large number of devices at once.
+Cell broadcast is a method of simultaneously sending short messages to multiple mobile phones within a defined geographic area.
+It can reach a very large number of devices at once, or (in case of hazards that affect only a small area) be sent to just a very limited number of handsets.

-A key advantage of the CB service is that users can receive messages without needing to subscribe or share personal information such as phone numbers or location data, the only requirement is that their phone is switched on and configured to accept cell broadcast messages.
+• No personal data shared.
+Mobile phones can receive messages without the need for users to share personal information such as phone numbers or location data.
+The only requirement is that the phone is switched on and configured to accept cell broadcast messages.

 ITU turns mobile networks into lifelines.